scott-testit/elastic-demo/README.md

 `echo "https://${CODESPACE_NAME}-9200.app.github.dev/"`

+To see the URL where the codespace can be accessed

 ## Create the ES field mapping

+First we need to create an ES index and specify a field mapping.
-This tells ES how to index and store each field of a document
+This tells ES how to index and store each field of a document.

-Download the Shakespeare mapping:
+We'll use Shakespeare data for this demo and someone has already created an ES mapping we can download using:

 `wget http://media.sundog-soft.com/es7/shakes-mapping.json`

-Create the index, specifying a mapping
+Create the index, specifying the mapping file we just downloaded

 `curl -H "Content-Type: application/json" -X PUT http://localhost:9200/shakespeare --data-binary @shakes-mapping.json`

-This is called explicit mapping, ES also supports dynamic mapping which we won't get into here
+This is called explicit mapping, ES also supports [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) but we won't get into that here

-Check the info about the index, including the mapping:
+Check out the info about the index, including the mapping:

 `curl http://localhost:9200/shakespeare`